 A career in the pharmacy field is very promising as the whole pharmaceutical industry is expected to grow about 10% per year for the next decade.
 Rising numbers of people diagnosed with chronic diseases, especially in younger adults, and the constant innovation of new pharmaceutical drugs all play a factor in this growth.
 Job opportunities are especially good for those with previous experience, formal training, or certification.

-The essential role of a pharmacy technician is assisting a licensed pharmacist in the dispensing of prescription medication.
+The essential role of a pharmacy technician is to assist a licensed pharmacist in dispensing prescription medication.
 Of course, this implies that these individuals can find work wherever there is a pharmacy, specifically within grocery stores, drug stores, and even in hospitals.
 Because of the prevalence of pharmacies in these many locations, the growth rate of jobs in the industry comes as no surprise, giving individuals the opportunity for advancement as well.

 Like many other professions, there are a number of factors that together exert significant influence over the salary of pharmacy technicians.
 Just some of these factors to consider include training, industry, and various components related to location.

 Experience and Training

 Although it is not absolutely necessary to receive any special training to become a pharmacy technician in some states, in others this can make a difference in employment opportunities and starting salary.
 Employers typically prefer to hire individuals with proper certification over those who has no prior experience in the field.
 Mainly because those who possess certifications require less initial training, and are expected to be more proficient at their job.
 Training and experience is highly valued in any industry, and pharmacy technicians are no different.
 A new graduate are start out at $9.80 per hour while those with more than 20 years of experience can expect hourly salary of $20 or more per hour.